Tushar98644/vibe/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Modern Portfolio.
+Useful resources and dependencies that are used in 3D Portfolio.

 ### Production Dependencies